 Have you spent years trying to perfect what should be a simple recipe, only to have it repeatedly fall flat?
-That seems to be the case for many home cooks with items like pizza dough, sweet potato fries, and others culinary basics.
+That seems to be the case for many home cooks with items like pizza dough, sweet potato fries, and other culinary basics.
 But we all know that once you figure out that go-to hack, there's likely no going back.
 Thankfully, there are dozens of professional chefs and food bloggers who have eagerly revealed their tried-and-true kitchen tips.

 Here, we've rounded up chef-approved cooking and kitchen tricks, from ingenious ideas to help you master classics like grilled cheese and scrambled eggs to simple solutions for saving and preparing vegetables.
 So go ahead and try your hand at these (you can thank the pros later).
 To learn how to perfect some of your favorite at-home dishes, read on.

 Food Network chef Alex Guarnaschelli's bacon recipe only includes three simple ingredients (brown sugar, pepper, and the bacon itself), plus using two baking sheets to help it cook evenly.
 Less really does prove to be more with this perfectly sweet, oven-baked candied variation.

-Alton Brown's signature scrambled eggs have two key components: whisking them with whole milk before cooking, and serving them on a warm plate.
+Alton Brown's signature scrambled eggs have two key components: whisking them with whole milk before cooking and serving them on a warm plate.
 And for the best-ever scrambled eggs, try whipping them to get an even lighter texture.

 Crispy Brussels sprouts

 According to Plated's chef Giuseppe, the key to achieving the perfect level of crispiness when oven-roasting Brussels sprouts is to set the temperature to at least 425 degrees Fahrenheit and to make sure they're well coated (not just drizzled) in olive oil.

 The Pioneer Woman Ree Drummond's top trick to making a supremely crispy grilled cheese sandwich is an easy one: Simply cook it on a cast-iron skillet.

-For perfectly poached eggs, executive chef Eric Damidot of the Hyatt Regency New Orleans told Stylecaster that he advises adding equal parts water and white vinegar to the pot, and bringing it to a boil before cracking and adding the eggs.
+For perfectly poached eggs, executive chef Eric Damidot of the Hyatt Regency New Orleans told Stylecaster that he adds equal parts water and white vinegar to the pot and brings it to a boil before cracking and adding the eggs.